607011/surveillancebot/INSTALL.md

 ## Install ffmpeg

-The command-line utility ffmpeg converts videos received from the surveillance cameras to a format suitable for Telegram.
+The command-line utility ffmpeg converts videos received from the surveillance cameras and audio data received from authorized users to a format suitable for Telegram respectively to be played on the local audio device.
 Unfortunately, Raspbian doesn't come with an ffmpeg binary.
 You have to compile it by yourself.

 Telegram prefers H.264 encoded videos.
 First, you have to get and compile the appropriate library: